django-cms/djangocms-audio/README.rst

 pull request, please review our `contribution guidelines
 <http://docs.django-cms.org/en/latest/contributing/index.html>`_.

-One of the easiest contribution is helping to translate this addon on `Transifex <https://www.transifex.com/projects/p/djangocms-audio/>`_.
+One of the easiest contributions you can make is helping to translate this addon on `Transifex <https://www.transifex.com/projects/p/djangocms-audio/>`_.